 GRACE IARA SOUZA

-Grace has a PhD in Political Ecology from King’s College London (KCL).
+Dr Grace Iara has a PhD in Political Ecology from King’s College London (KCL).
 Her doctoral research, sponsored by CAPES Foundation, looked at different forms of resistance to top-down environmental conservation and the challenges and advances on the implementation of public policies in rural communities inside protected areas.
-She focuses, specifically, on political ecologies of conservation, development, peasant societies, ethno-identity and socio-environmental policy implementation in the Amazonas state, where she carried out intensive fieldwork in the Mosaic of Protected Areas of the Lower River Negro region.
+She focuses, specifically, on political ecologies of conservation, development, peasant societies, ethnic-identity and socio-environmental policy implementation in the Amazonas state, where she has been conducting fieldwork in the Mosaic of Protected Areas of the Lower River Negro region.

-Graduated in International Relations (Laureate International University, São Paulo) and with a Masters in Environment, Politics and Globalisation (King’s Department of Geography), Grace is interested in the socio-environmental dynamics at local, national and global scales.
+Graduated (with Honours) in International Relations (Laureate International University, São Paulo) and with a Masters (with Distinction) in Environment, Politics and Globalisation (King’s Department of Geography), Grace is interested in the socio-environmental dynamics at local, national and global scales.
 Before returning to academia, she has coordinated two carbon credit projects for a Brazilian sugar and ethanol mill group.

 - global human and environmental security

 - drivers and financiers of deforestation